Singhakash9/Nestle-Case-Study/README.md

 - Rising expectations for environmental responsibility in product packaging and corporate operations.

 ## Solutions
-To address these challenges, Nestlé executed a broad strategy of diversification, innovation, and sustainability.
+To address these challenges, Nestle executed a broad strategy of diversification, innovation, and sustainability.

 ### Key Strategic Moves
 1. **Health and Wellness Expansion**